API Docs

 Which API doc should I read first?

-Start with the upload API, then read authentication and errors before wiring the request into production workflows.
+Start with the upload API, then read authentication and errors before wiring the request into live workflows.

 Are lifecycle controls part of the API contract?